 Gluteus maximus functions to extend and laterally rotate the hip joint.
 Some of the upper part of the muscle can abduct (bring together) the hip while the lower fibers can adduct (move away) the hip.

 Because is it a powerful extensor of the hip, the muscle is responsible for strong lower limb motion such as climbing and running but generally it is only lightly engaged when walking.

 Another main feature of the muscle is to maintain the body's erect position and, in coordination with the hamstring, can extend the trunk from a flexed position to an upright posture and beyond bringing the spine into extension.

 Some of it's superior fibers work to extend the knee via it's attachment to the iliotibial band..

 It is now known that in combination with deep abdominal muscles, the gluteus maximux can control anterior pelvic rotation.

-May people with a weak gluteus maximus experience low back pain due to the inability to control hip motion and can disallow for a fully upright body position.
+Many people with a weak gluteus maximus experience low back pain due to the inability to control hip motion and can't maintain a fully upright body position.
 Weakness in the muscle can also create lateral knee pain.